hikmahabdillah/Blog-Web/README.md

 - **User Authentication**: Register and log in securely to manage your blogs.
 - **Create & Manage Posts**: Write new blog posts, update existing ones, or delete them anytime.
 - **User Profile Management**: Update and manage your personal information.
 - **View Blog Details**: Access full content of each blog with a clean detail page.
-- **Responsive Design**: Works smoothly on both desktop and mobile devices.
 - **Session Handling**: Login sessions are secured with logout functionality.

 ## Technologies Used